IBM/maximo-labs/MkDocs/omnio_8.8/docs/prereqs.md

 For IBM'ers contact Jan Ekstrøm (jan.ekstrom@dk.ibm.com) for access to an IBM account on the Omnio Configurator.

 Business Partners should contact their Partner Technical Support team for access to an IBM account on the Omnio Configurator.

+# Exercise 4

+Docker must be running on your local machine while acting as the Omnio Edge gateway.</br>
+It can be installed from the [Docker website](https://www.docker.com/){target=_blank}.